 The Sweet Surprises

-Kick off the wedding weekend by writing the bride a hand-written note, filled with words of congratulations and well wishes for the future, and handing it to her when you hug her hello.
+- A handwritten note.
+Kick off the wedding weekend by writing the bride a handwritten note filled with words of congratulations and well wishes for the future.

-Sorry!
+- A gift for the newlyweds.
 Traditionally, bridesmaids aren't exempt from wedding gifts.
-Try not to forget this, but if you do it's okay!
+Try not to forget this, but if you do, it's okay.
 You have up to a year to mail the couple a gift after their wedding day.

-If you're bringing a guest with you, remind them to bring along a card and gift as a congratulations to the couple.
+- A card or gift from your plus-one.
+If you're bringing a guest with you, remind them to bring along a card and gift as a congratulation to the couple.